 1. What we usually call “irrational”

-2. Why this is data, not “a bad person”
+2. Why this is data, not “being a bad person”

 Every action is the result of a combination of emotions, heuristics (quick rules) and context.
 The brain needs to simplify the world and make it predictable, so it:

-- avoids information that breaks its picture of the world.
+• avoids information that disrupts its picture of the world.

 When you buy an asset “because everyone is buying” or ignore losses, this is not about being “stupid”.
 It shows which model of the world and safety is dominating right now.